Matlock Moor Methodist Church

 Latest News.

-Something’s Brewing is every MONDAY 10am-12noon (except Bank Holidays) and Kids’ Club is every WEDNESDAY at 4pm (except in the school holidays).
+Something’s Brewing is 10am-12noon every MONDAY (except Bank Holidays) and Kids’ Club is every WEDNESDAY at 4pm (except in the school holidays).
 There are also yoga classes and Al-Anon meetings.

 You are very welcome at any event.